sugarlabs/musicblocks/guide/README.md

 Blocks) playing together.
 There are a number of special blocks that can be used to coordinate the actions of an ensemble of mice.

-This secction will guide about different ensemble blocks, which communicate the status of mice by name, including notes played, current pen color, pitch number, etc.
+This section will guide about different ensemble blocks, which communicate the status of mice by name, including notes played, current pen color, pitch number, etc.